kuzudb/kuzudb.github.io/docs/cypher/overview.md

 # Overview
-Cypher is a high-level query language for the property graph datamodel.
+Cypher is a high-level query language for the property graph data model.
 Cypher is similar to SQL in many aspects.
 Some of its main differences are:
  - Instead of SQL's SELECT/FROM/WHERE, Cypher has MATCH (equivalent to FROM) WHERE, and RETURN (equivalent to SELECT) as its main query clauses.